Four Ways to Value Your Early Drug Candidate14 July, 2020

 A comparable project is a project with similar market potential, with similar risk, and at a similar stage of development.
 Sometimes that’s difficult to find, such as when everyone else has apples, and you’ve got oranges.
 If that’s the case, you may have to look at average values for deals at a similar stage or, averages over a range of deals somewhat similar to yours.

-None of these valuation methods are rock solid on their own; however, when used in combination, they can paint a fairly accurate picture of drug value.
+In this article, we discussed the 4 ways to value early drug candidates.
+The aforesaid methods are not rock solid on their own; however, when used in combination, they can paint a fairly accurate picture of drug value.